Omwamii/Google-Assignments-Manager/README.md

 ## NB: SUBMITTING ASSIGNMENTS
 - The Classroom API requires you to be the owner of a coursework to be able to modify assignment attachments, meaning you have to be the creator of the assignment to be able to modify the work.
-This means that students can only view information about their submissions but they can't submit work through the API, i realized this mid project :(
+This means that students can only view information about their submissions but they can't submit work through the API, i realized this mid project :(.
+Creators (teachers) however can be able to modify submissions.
 - For more info, see the docs: https://developers.google.com/classroom/reference/rest/v1/courses.courseWork.studentSubmissions

 ## File structure